-Rothschild also reflects upon the ways in which women's bodies biologically responded to the physical deprivation in the camp.
+Rothschild also reflects upon the ways in which women's bodies biologically responded to conditions in the camp.
 Like many women, she stopped menstruating as a result of the lack of nutrition.
-This physical response to nutritional deprivation held specific implications for women and their own sense fertility and potential future ability to bear children.
-Men, too, experienced profound changes in their bodies.
-Indeed, after the war, many survivors in displaced persons camps sought to reclaim their bodies by becoming the stereotypical muscular man, some even participating in sports events (like wrestling or body-building) that featured their newly healthy physique.
-The fact that it was possible for male survivors to reassert this masculinity in ways that women might or might not be able to physically "reclaim" their fertility demonstrates another important way in which experiences of persecution and recovery are always, at least to some degree, gendered.
+This physical response to nutritional deprivation jeopardized women's potential future ability to bear children, which introduced challenges to many women’s self-identities.
+Men also experienced profound changes to their bodies that challenged their self-identities.
+After the war, many male survivors in Displaced Persons camps sought to reclaim their masculinity by becoming the stereotypical muscular man.
+Some even participated in sports that featured their newly healthy physique, like wrestling or body-building.
+Although it was sometimes possible for male survivors to reassert their masculinity in this way, women who had lost the ability to bear children were not able to reassert their feminity by assuming the traditional gender role of motherhood in the years after the war.